 It’s no secret that private rehab and drug treatment is expensive in the UK.
 While there are certainly free alternatives, securing a place in an NHS-funded residential rehab facility is highly competitive and becoming increasingly difficult.
-That, and the level of substance abuse treatment is inferior when compared to a private rehab treatment programme.
+That, and the level of substance abuse treatment is inferior when compared to a private rehab treatment programme, especially when considering the necessary care and treatment for addiction under medical supervision.
 As such, opting for private residential rehabilitation is arguably the best option.
 That said, how do you get funding for drug rehab if you are unable to afford it by yourself?
 In this article, we’ll take you through a multitude of options, for your convenience.

 Rehab programmes offer a wide variety of treatments, including one on one counselling, group support, and cognitive behavioural therapy (to name a few).
 The nature of your treatment all depends on the individual and the residential rehab clinic in question.